Automating Household Chores and Cleaning: Where to Start

 So is Any Of It Worth It?

-Yes, yes a million times.
-Yeah, some of this stuff is a bit pricey but nothing compares to saving time on menial tasks and doing something better like spending time with family or friends.
-If you are in the position to purchase anything listed above, I highly recommend it.
+Yes, yes, a million times.
+Yeah, some of this stuff is a bit pricey, but nothing compares to saving time on menial tasks and doing something better, like spending time with family or friends.
+If you are in a position to purchase anything listed above, we highly recommend it.

-Some of these tasks you may never have to do.
-Like watering the lawn or cutting the grass.
+You may never have to do some of these tasks like watering the lawn or cutting the grass.
 But some we all should be doing at the very least weekly, like vacuuming.
-Why not get an assistant robot to care of it for you?
+Why not get an assistant robot to take care of it for you?

-And it doesn’t stop with whats listed above.
-You still have automatic pool cleaners, cat litter cleaners, air purifiers, pet treat dispensers, gutter cleaners and more.
+And it doesn’t stop with what’s listed above.
+You still have automatic pool cleaners, air purifiers, pet treat dispensers, gutter cleaners, etc.

-So much cleaning power all being controlled from you phone!
+So much cleaning power is all being controlled from your phone!

-Pretty soon we won’t have to do much cleaning at all.
-But it will really be exciting when we can automate the whole process of laundry.
-Like really, really exciting.!
+Pretty soon, we won’t have to do much cleaning at all.
+But it will be exciting when we can automate the whole laundry process.
+Like really, really exciting!